frederic-perez/AmE-dictionary/data/idioms.md

 __a great deal__
 __a great many__ :two: A very large number of (people, things, etc.). _A great many people have joined the protest to voice their concerns over increased taxes._
 __a ground ball with eyes__
-__a hard pill to swallow__ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.
+__a hard pill to swallow__ :two: Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.
 __a head start (on something)__
 __a heartbeat away__ :four::hammer: _Located a heartbeat away from the Buzz of Broadway._
+__a hell of a someone or something__
 __a hell of a time__ A hell of a time is an expression used to describe a difficult or unpleasant task or situation.
 It can also be used to describe something that is very good or bad, depending on the context.
 __a hill of beans__ Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._
 __a hot hand__ A continuous period of great success, luck, or fortune; a winning streak.
 __a hot mess__
+__a hot-button issue__
 __a joy to behold__ :two: A thing, event, or experience that creates a profound sense of joy or elation in the spectator. _The spring flowers in this part of the country are truly a joy to behold._
 __a juggling act__ A difficult and/or precarious situation in which several things are being attempted or must be maintained at the same time.
 __a kernel of truth__ A singular element of truth or wisdom within a greater story, narrative, speech, or claim, especially when most or all other elements are fictitious or of questionable veracity.